FacebookInstagramHostel Mondpalast Dresden · Phone + 49 351 5634050 · E-mail info@mondpalast.de · WhatsApp +493515634050 · Telegram mondpalast

 There is a lot to see on Albertplatz:

-By the way, another author from the region is Karl May.
-In Radebeul (only 10 minutes by S-Bahn) there is the Karl May Museum in his former home. https://www.karl-may-museum.de/en/
+(By the way, another well-known author from the region is Karl May.
+In Radebeul (only 10 minutes by S-Bahn), there is the Karl May Museum in his former home. https://www.karl-may-museum.de/en/)

-A few meters further there are two fountains.
-The two fountains are each decorated with depictions of opposing forces of nature.
-The “Stilles Wasser” (calm waters) and the “Stürmische Wogen” (stormy waves) are considered the most beautiful fountains in Dresden.
+There are two fountains in the middle of Albertplatz.
+The twin fountains represent contrasting forces of nature: The “Stilles Wasser” (calm waters) and the “Stürmische Wogen” (stormy waves) are considered the most beautiful fountain complexes in Dresden.

 From here, we walk along the main street via Jorge-Gomodai-Platz.

 At the end of the main street is the Neustädter Markt, where the “Goldener Reiter” (golden rider) stands.
-It is a statue of the Saxon Elector and King of Poland Augustus the Strong.
-The gilded statue is one of Dresden's most famous landmarks and is descriptive of the richness and beauty of Dresden's baroque architecture.
+This is a statue of the Saxon Elector and King of Poland, Augustus the Strong.
+The gilded statue is a symbol of Dresden and represents the wealth and beauty of Dresden's Baroque architecture.

 From here there are several options to continue your tour:

-3. or straight ahead over the Augustus Bridge towards the old town - still not seen enough?
-On the other side of the Elbe you will find the heart of Dresden's Old Town - definitely a must-see for anyone visiting Dresden.
+3. or continue straight across the Augustus Bridge towards the Old Town - on the other side of the Elbe you will find Dresden's historic center - definitely a must-see for anyone visiting Dresden.
 You can find our tour through the old town here.

 One more idea for the Neustadt: